 The Nomination Committee was established on 23 February 2017 with written terms of reference in compliance with code provision B.3.1 of the CG Code.
-During FY2022, the Nomination Committee comprises four INEDs, namely Mr. Kwan Woon Man Boris, Mr. Chiu Chi Wing, Ms. Li Kai Lai Miranda (resigned on 16 February 2022) and Mr. Yeung Chi Fai.
+During FY2023, the Nomination Committee comprises four INEDs, namely Mr. Kwan Woon Man Boris, Mr. Chiu Chi Wing and Mr. Yeung Chi Fai.
 Mr. Kwan Woon Man Boris is the chairman of the Nomination Committee.